- Choosing starting bid/bid increments

 Make sure to specify what universes you’d like to offer each option in.
 You can have an unlimited number of universes for each relationship.

-You can list some exceptions in your DNWs, but keep in mind that someone may ask for something that you dislike or have never considered or created for before if you offer these options.
+Keep in mind that someone may ask for something that you dislike or have never considered or created for before if you offer these options unless you list exceptions in your DNWs or work description.

 Bear in mind that you may not receive a prompt until months later, so try to gauge what Future!You would be happy to do!
 This is our way of trying to make the creative process as smooth and enjoyable as possible for you.